JetBrains/teamcity-documentation/topics/upgrade-notes-older-versions.md

 Learn more about IDs at [Identifier](identifier.md).

 On upgrade, all the projects get automatically generated IDs based on their names.
-Build configuration IDs are set to be equal to internal (btNNN) ids and can be later changed from the Administration UI via the __Regenerate ID__ or __Bulk Edit IDs__ actions.
+Build configuration IDs are set to be equal to internal (btNNN) ids and can be later changed from the Administration UI via the __Regenerate ID__ or __Bulk edit IDs__ actions.

 Please note that the names of the projects and build configurations are no longer unique server\-wide (are only unique within the direct parent project) and can contain any symbols which might be relevant if you used these in directory or file names.